 In so many homes, it’s the kitchen that is the hub of social activity.
 From hosting extravagant parties for lots of friends to sharing dinnertime with your immediate family, the kitchen is the place to be.

-Interestingly, in recent years, many homeowners have altogether, creating open floor layouts that put the kitchen at the very center of family and social activities.
+Interestingly, in recent years, many homeowners have chosen to get rid of dining rooms altogether, creating open floor layouts that put the kitchen at the very center of family and social activities.
 Going beyond just meal time, all sorts of work and education tasks are often now completed around the kitchen – so that you can be together, even when everyone in the house is working on their own project.

 If you’re ready for a kitchen upgrade, here’s how you can design the perfect social kitchen to entertain guests and encourage more quality time with your family: